Montreal During Formula1: The Gold, The Glam, The Grand Prix

 • Ferraris and McLarens on display like art pieces

-• Street food, local vendors, and spontaneous dance circles
+• Street food, local vendors, concerts, spontaneous dance circles

 • And street style worthy of its own podium